Scene On Radio: Seeing White — A 14-part documentary series exploring whiteness in America—where it came from, what it means, and how it works.

 An incredible offering from award-winning DEI leader Mary-Frances Winters, Black Fatigue: How Racism Erodes the Mind, Body, and Spirit, was written in part for white people: “I ask white people to read this book not only to be educated on the history of racism but also to be motivated to become an antiracist, an ally, and a power broker for systemic change.”
 Pre-order this book today (you can pre-order to a local bookstore)!

 Anti-racism resources for white people (including books, podcasts, etc) by Sarah Sophie Flicker & Alyssa Klein

 A working document for scaffolding anti-racism resources by M. Div candidates: Anna Stamborski, Nikki Zimmermann, and Bailie Gregory.

-Resources to Engage with Anti Racism compiled Kaytee Fink, with up to date talks/interviews/ recommended reading from & with Activists from around the world.
+Resources to Engage with Anti Racism compiled by Kaytee Fink, with up-to-date talks/interviews/ recommended reading from and with Activists from around the world.

 Resources for Accountability and Action for Black Lives by Clarisa Johnson